probcomp/Gen.jl/README.md

 # Gen

-A probabilistic programming platform for applied probabilistic modeling and inference
+A probabilistic programming platform for applied probabilistic modeling and inference.

+Currently works with Julia 0.7.0

 Warning: This is unstable research software.